Nonintercourse Act: Covered land

 Unlike the Confederation Congress Proclamation of 1783, the Nonintercourse Act applies to land within the boundaries of a state, including the original thirteen.
 The First Circuit in Passamaquoddy and the Second Circuit in Mohegan Tribe, supra, held that the Nonintercourse Act applies to the entire United States, including the original thirteen.
 No defendant has yet persuaded a court otherwise.

 However, the defendant will defeat this element if the challenged conveyance occurred before 1790.
 The Confederation Congress Proclamation of 1783 may cover conveyances between 1783 and 1790, but the only court to consider it held that the Confederation Congress had neither the power nor the intent to prohibit conveyances to states within their borders.
 The Royal Proclamation of 1763 may cover conveyances between 1763 and 1783; however, the only court to examine such a conveyance found that it satisfied the requirements of the Proclamation.
 For example, the conveyances at issue in Johnson v.
-M'Intosh (1823) occurred on July 5, 1773 and October 18, 1775, but neither party to the suit was indigenous.
+McIntosh (1823) occurred on July 5, 1773 and October 18, 1775, but neither party to the suit was indigenous.